10 Unique Places To Spend New Years in Europe in 2024

 You still have a few options.
 A village in Andalusia, Spain, Bérchules, celebrates New Year’s Eve in August every year, giving you a little more time plan your trip.
 Back in 1994, the city suffered a power outage on December 31, ruining the lights and bell chimes planned for the midnight celebration.
 To make up for it, they celebrated the following August instead, and have been doing so ever since.

-More Ways To Explore Europe
+More Unique Ways to Visit Europe

 You are reading “Where to Spend New Years Eve in Europe This Year” Back To Top